18F/ux-guide/_pages/research/make-research-actionable.md

 - What is their mindset and/or emotional state while using the product or service?
 - What is their mental model of using the product or service?
 - Were there any differences between what people said and what they actually did?
+- What are the needs, motivations, and workflows of the people using the service, as well as, the people supporting the service?

 ### Involving the team
 Finding patterns in research is a great time to involve partners and team members, especially people who were not involved in conducting the research.
 A collaborative approach helps to: